human-nature-lab/trellis-app/README.md

 ### Creating internal links to the documentation
 Update the `src/components/documentation/DocsFiles.ts` to add files to the documentation.
 Use this file to reference any links to the documentation throughout your code.
 This will help prevent accidentally creating broken links to documentation.
 To create a documentation link in the navigation use the `DocsLinkMixin`.
 This will make the *help icon* link directly to the relevant file for the current view.

+## Releasing
+Creating a production release involves a lot of different moving parts.
+We release to multiple platforms which each have their own configuration files.
+Most of the release logic has been turned into a single script.

+### Base
+Do all of these things before building for any of the environments.
+1. Bump the version in **package.json**.
+3.0.28 elog in the changelog directory.
+This should be a brief desc-> 3.0.29
+1. Write the version changription of the modifications that have been made to the behavior or user interface in Trellis.

+### App
+1. Do all of the things in the base section
+1. Run `node build.js --config=src/config.prod.app.js --apk --sentry-token=${SENTRY_TOKEN} --sentry-org="wyatt-israel"` to build an APK using the supplied configuration file.
+Token is the API token used for sentry.
+While not necessary, creating the APK with this flag helps with debugging issues in production.
+1. Once it's done, upload the generated APK in the releases directory to the Google Drive directory.

+### Web
+1. Do all of the things in the base section
+1. Run `node build.js --config=src/config.test.web.js --web --sentry-token=${SENTRY_TOKEN} --sentry-org="wyatt-israel"` to bundle files into the www/ directory.
+1. Zip these files and upload to the Trellistest server
+1. Remove the existing www/ directory in the trellis-web repository
+1. Unzip the uploaded zip.
+This should place these files into the www/ directory to be served by nginx
+1. Do the same steps for prod, but use the `src/config.prod.web.js` configuration file instead

 ## Testing
 ### Unit
 All unit tests can be run with `npm run unit`.
 To debug tests in Chrome use `karma start test/unit/karma.conf.js --browsers=Chrome`